What To Do After Catching Your First Queen Ant!

 This particular type of setup is considered by most ant keepers to be the gold standard of founding nests.
 The test tube setup is undoubtedly the best way to recreate the environment that a young colony experiences in the wild, as it accurately replicates the same amount of space, humidity, and temperature.

-If you’re reading this guide, there’s a very high chance that you are just starting out with this hobby, and that you don’t have any idea on how to make this kind of nest setup.
+If you’re reading this guide, there’s a very high chance that you are just starting out with this hobby, and that you don’t have any idea how to make this kind of nest setup.
 But you don’t need to worry about that!

 I made a detailed step-by-step guide on how to make the perfect test tube setup!
 You can find it here!
-In the short guide, I explain in detail everything you need to know to successfully prepare a test tube setup, starting from the basics, all the way to the final result!
+In the short guide, I explain in detail everything you need to know to successfully prepare a test tube setup, starting from the basics all the way to the final result!

 Now that we have our test tube setup, it’s time to give the queen a new home!